 Brush Piles otherwise known as "Fish Attractors" create perfect habitat and shelter for fish.
 Basically, they are brush, tree limbs or discarded christmas trees that are bundled with an anchor and submerged under water.
 These strategically located attractors can increase your chance for catching fish by angling on or near these submerged piles.

-Birch, Keystone and Oologah lakes offer aerial photos showing the locations of the brush piles they have installed.
+Birch, Keystone, Oologah and Skiatook lakes offer some aerial photos showing the locations of the brush piles they have installed.